bhartikurdhane16/docker_repo/README.md

   - sudo docker inspect <container ip>                 #it host application on terminal(get ip fron json file).

 ## Container is running on isolated network , so we are unable to get application on external public network ie over internet
-## to run container on public network need to map port.
+## To run container on public network need to map port.
-## by default container use bridge network.
+## By default container use bridge network.

 ## [map -p HOST_PORT:CONTAINER_PORT]
 here map port & need to whitlist port in security group of server